DP vs Greedy Algorithm: The One Property That Decides

 The dp vs greedy algorithm decision flow

-Most engineers skip this entirely and default to pattern matching, trying to recall what worked on a similar-looking problem.
+Skipping this test entirely and defaulting to pattern matching is the norm, trying to recall what worked on a similar looking problem.
 That works fine when the problem is familiar, but falls apart on anything new.
 The counterexample test works even when you've never seen the problem before, because it doesn't depend on recognition.
 It depends on reasoning.

 Codeintuition's learning path trains this decision layer directly.
 Before you attempt DP problems like the 0/1 knapsack, identification lessons walk through the structural signals that tell you DP applies, including when to rule out greedy first.
-63 lessons and 85 problems covering foundational patterns are free.
+The foundational courses (63 lessons, 85 problems) are free and cover the identification first method on patterns where the greedy-vs-DP decision comes up naturally.
 The full learning path with the complete DP course is $79.99/year.

 Beyond the DP or greedy decision